Student Code of Conduct

 Members of the campus community have a responsibility to act in a manner that promotes the well-being, respect, safety and security of all members of the campus community.
 Conduct that disrupts, invades or demonstrates disrespect for those rights will not be tolerated.
 Individuals are responsible for their conduct and the consequences of their actions.
 Interference with the College's educational objectives or community life is cause for disciplinary action.
 All members of the College community and visitors are expected to refrain from such interference including, among others, the following particular types of conduct on College premises and at College sponsored or authorized activities.
 Although all staff members representing the College are concerned with the welfare and discipline of students, it is the responsibility of the Vice President of Academic and Student Affairs, or his or her designee, in concert with other campus offices, to see that rules and regulations are maintained.

 The Student Code of Conduct Officer is the Dean of Learning Resources and Student Success, David B. Ziemba.
-His office is located on the top floor of the Maureen M. Wilkens Building (formerly South) in Room 216A, telephone: (508) 362-2131 x4345.
+His office is located on the top floor of the Maureen M. Wilkens Hall (formerly South) in Room 216A, telephone: (508) 362-2131 x4345.

 Overview of Judicial Process